karaee/DeepQlearning/README.md

-# Deep Q-Learning and Deep Convolutional Q-Learning Algorithms Implemented on a Minigame
+# DQL and  DCQL Algorithms Implemented on a Minigame

 Reinforcement learning project with Deep-Q Learning and Deep Conolutional Q Learning  algorithms.